 The 2008 Legislature made several major changes.
-Chapter 2008-206, L.O.F., provided for piggybacking of the Internal Revenue Code by the Florida Income Tax Code.
-However, the temporarily increased asset expensing and temporary additional depreciation allowances enacted by Congress in the Economic Stimulus Act of 2008 were disallowed for Florida income tax purposes.
-Additionally, the bill slightly accelerated the timing of all estimated payments by requiring remittance only before the first day of the month, not on the first day.
-Chapter, 2008-241, L.O.F., increased the total annual tax credits allowed for contributions made by Florida corporations to non-profit scholarship funding organizations from \$88 million to \$118 million.
-Chapter 2008-153, L.O.F., increased from \$10.5 million to \$13 million, for FY 2008-09 only, the allowed total credits for the portion of the Community Contribution Tax Credit program dedicated to homeownership for low-income and very-low-income households.
-Chapter 2008-239, L.O.F., added to the Contaminated Site Rehabilitation Tax Credit (brownfields) new allowances for recovering the cost of solid waste removal and the cost of constructing a health care facility.
-In addition to various clarifications of renewable energy tax credit provisions, Ch.
-2008-227, L.O.F., allows for the transferability of the corporate tax credits for renewable energy technologies investment.
+Chapter 2008-206, L.O.F.
+(HB 5065), provided for piggybacking of the Internal Revenue Code by the Florida Income Tax Code.
+However, the temporarily increased asset expensing and temporary additional depreciation allowances enacted by Congress in the

+Economic Stimulus Act of 2008 were disallowed for Florida income tax purposes.
+Additionally, the legislation slightly accelerated the timing of all estimated payments by requiring remittance only before the first day of the month, not on the first day.
+Chapter 2008-241, L.O.F.
+(HB 653), increased the total annual tax credits allowed for contributions made by Florida corporations to non-profit scholarship funding organizations from \$88 million to \$118 million.
+Chapter 2008-153, L.O.F.
+(HB 5003), increased from \$10.5 million to \$13 million, for Fiscal Year 2008-09 only, the allowed total credits for the portion of the Community Contribution Tax Credit program dedicated to homeownership for low-income and very-low-income households.
+Chapter 2008-239, L.O.F.
+(HB 527), added to the Contaminated Site Rehabilitation Tax Credit (brownfields) new allowances for recovering the cost of solid waste removal and the cost of constructing a health care facility.
+In addition to various clarifications of renewable energy tax credit provisions, Chapter 2008-227, L.O.F.
+(HB 7135), allowed for the transferability of the corporate tax credits for renewable energy technologies investment.